-Expats looking for work in Romania often move to its capital.
+Expats looking to work in Romania often move to its capital.
 They generally find employment in construction, engineering, IT, communications, software development or teaching English.
-Although salaries in the country are some of the lowest in Europe, this is offset by the low cost of living in Romania.

 Capital city: Bucharest (also largest city)